It used to be called microblogging.

 Be very careful about using text messaging for micro blogging - sending text, via phones, to a group.
 People don't want to be overwhelmed with these kinds of messages and are more likely to unfollow you if you send too many of these "bursts" via text messaging.
 Be strategic.
 Always have an answer to the question, "Why would our followers want to know this right away?"
 Think about how much YOU would want to receive such messages via your phone.

 Some organizations post the same message across all of their microblogging activities.
-For instance, a notice about a new blog posting may go out on the organization's accounts on Twitter, on Facebook, and on the status updates of one or more staff members' LinkedIn accounts.
+For instance, a notice about a new blog posting may go out on the organization's accounts on Facebook and on BlueSky at the same time.
 Others pick and choose: a notice about a training schedule change may only go out on the organization's Facebook account.
 If you do send the same message across social media platforms, you to need to tailor that message for each platform.
-Do NOT use a gateway that automatically posts what you post to Facebook to Twitter, or vice versa: these are different platforms and what works on one platform does NOT work on another.
+Do NOT use a gateway that automatically posts what you post to multiple channels unless you are absolutely sure that message will render correctly across ALL social media channels - remember that how photos are cropped on Instagram is different than on Facebook, for instance.

 Be ready to change your strategy: you need to revisit your social media platform choices in a year or two.
 You also need to be prepared for the lifespan of the popularity of a platform to be only about a year or two.

-Another microblogging practice is a person sending a text message to all of his or her friends/ cell phones, or via a status message on the person's Facebook account, or via his or her Twitter account, saying where he or she is:
+Another microblogging practice is a person sending a text message to all of his or her friends/ cell phones, or via a status message saying where he or she is:

 Nonprofits, NGOs, libraries, government programs, and other mission-based organizations can leverage this practice to help create more awareness about their organization: